Review · Other Supplements

 What do I actually get when I buy?

-A downloadable PDF guide (or set of PDFs) with dietary and lifestyle recommendations, plus a couple of bonus reports and a quick-start checklist.
-There are no physical products, supplements, or one-on-one coaching — everything is digital.
+A downloadable PDF guide (or series of PDFs) with dietary and lifestyle recommendations, plus a few bonus reports.
+There are no physical products, supplements, or one-on-one coaching.
+Everything is digital.